 Mary MacKillop College is at the forefront of curriculum development with programmes attuned to the individual needs of students.
 The College is committed to the implementation of a Middle School Curriculum so that students can make an easy transition to Year 8 from Year 7 and continue to grow in knowledge and confidence through current Queensland Studies Authority syllabuses that are based on promoting success built on what students actually know.
 This is in stark contrast to a deficit model that concentrates on what students do not know.

 The College seeks to immerse students in the knowledge, practices and dispositions necessary to operate effectively in information rich environments.
-Students have access to approximately 200 computers throughout the College and are engaged in the transformation of data to information, information to knowledge and knowledge to wisdom in all areas of the curriculum.
+Students are provided with a computer as part of the Colleges one to one laptop program and are engaged in the transformation of data to information, information to knowledge and knowledge to wisdom in all areas of the curriculum.

 In addition to the range of extra-curricular and co-curricular activities that form part of the normal school life, the College offers a number of extended opportunities in university studies, work placements, school-based apprenticeships and traineeships.
 Students are able to awaken their potential, explore the richness of life's opportunities and confront issues through the College's Learning and Enrichment Faculty, Career Advisor and Counsellor.